 The special abilities or vulnerabilities of the monster also apply to your helper, and vice versa.
-For instance, if you are not a Monk, but a Monk helps you, the Tiger Ghost will be -2 against you.
-But if you are facing the Hong Kong Cong and a Samurai helps you, the monster's combat strength is increased by 4 (unless you, too, are a Samurai and the monster's combat strength has already been increased).
+For instance, if you are not an Exotic, but an Exotic helps you, The Fandom Menace will be at a -3 against you.
+But if you are facing Professor Polar and a Mutant helps you, the foe's level is increased by 3 (unless you, too, are a Mutant and the foe's level has already been increased . . . don't increase it twice).

 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
 You level up for each slain monster.
 Your helper does not go up any levels.
-You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.
+You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the